 | Governor Dannel P. Malloy|

-Dannel Patrick Malloy, the youngest of eight children, was born in Stamford, Connecticut on July 21, 1955.
-Growing up, he struggled to overcome learning and physical disabilities, eventually gaining the skills he needed to go on to graduate Magna Cum Laude from Boston College and continue on to Boston College Law School.
-In 1982, Governor Malloy married his wife, Cathy, whom he met while at Boston College.
-They have three sons: Dannel, Ben, and Sam.
+Governor Malloy is the youngest of eight children.
+He was born and raised in Stamford, where he served as the city’s longest-serving mayor from 1995 to 2009.
+As a child, he struggled to overcome learning and physical disabilities, eventually gaining the skills he needed to go on to graduate Magna Cum Laude from Boston College and continue on to Boston College Law School.
+After graduation, he became a prosecutor in Brooklyn, New York, serving for four years as an Assistant Attorney and winning 22 convictions in 23 felony cases.

 He has received honorary degrees from several higher education institutions, including the University of New Haven, the University of Saint Joseph, the University of Bridgeport, and Nichols College.